SrinivasNedunuri/Bokeh_app/README.md

 # Interactive visualization dashboard of covid-19 data using bokeh

 <h2>Data</h2>
 Complete COVID-19 dataset is a collection of the COVID-19 data maintained by Our World in Data.
 It is updated daily and includes data on confirmed cases, deaths, and testing.
-Data can be found here <ref>https://ourworldindata.org/coronavirus-source-data<ref>
+Data can be found [here](https://ourworldindata.org/coronavirus-source-data)

 <h2>Directory Layout</h2>